 We do both pre-recorded and live forecasts through the day and we also have a production shift which also provides weather stories and blogs for the website - aljazeera.com/weather

 The times of the forecasts are as follows: 0815, 0915, 1115, 1257, and 1445.
 These are prerecorded.
 There are live forecasts at 1120 and 1320.
 Other prerecorded forecasts are played out during the evening and night at quarter past the hour.
 Please note all times are GMT.

 Me and Renu on an Icelandic glacier

 Away from work I try and make the most of the dry, sunny weather out here.
 Fishing, swimming, kayaking and diving are all possible for much of the year, until it gets too hot in mid-summer.

 My other main interest is running and that can be quite difficult when the temperature is over 40 degrees.
 I, therefore, spend a lot of time in the gym, training for various races.
-In January 2012 I completed the Dubai Marathon in 3:47 and I am hoping to knock 10 minutes off that time when I go back there next January.
-I'm also hoping to complete the Duchy marathon in Cornwall in March 2013.
+In January 2012 I completed the Dubai Marathon in 3:47 and in 2013 at the same race I managed to knock 3 minutes off that time.

 Doha has its own marathon scheduled for early 2014 and I'm hoping to dip under 3:40, Inshalla!